computingfriend/CorrectSound/docs/axioms.md

 These axioms are abstract and don't correspond to mathematical concepts.
 They serve as building blocks for you to prove anything you want. 🍉

 Think of them as your favorite programming language's type system.
 A type system is entirely arbitrary but it helps prevent bugs from happening. 😼

+Similarly, CorrectSound axioms are designed to prevent you from making mistakes when proving things. 🦺